hailo-ai/hailo-rpi5-examples/README.md

 ## Available Examples and Resources

 ### Hailo Dataflow Compiler (DFC) is now available
 The Hailo Dataflow Compiler (DFC) is a software tool that enables developers to compile their neural networks to run on the Hailo-8/8L AI processors.
-The DFC is available for download from the [Hailo Developer Zone](https://hailo.ai/developer-zone/software-downloads/).
-(Registarion required)
+The DFC is available for download from the [Hailo Developer Zone](https://hailo.ai/developer-zone/software-downloads/) (Registration required).
-For examples tutorials and retrain instructions, see [Hailo Model Zoo Repo](https://github.com/hailo-ai/hailo_model_zoo).
+For examples, tutorials, and retrain instructions, see [Hailo Model Zoo Repo](https://github.com/hailo-ai/hailo_model_zoo).
 Additional documentation can be found in the [Hailo Developer Zone Documentation](https://hailo.ai/developer-zone/documentation/).
-For a full end to end training and deployment example, see [Retraining Example](doc/Retraining-example.md).
+For a full end-to-end training and deployment example, see the [Retraining Example](doc/Retraining-example.md).
 The Detection basic pipeline example includes support for retrained models.
 For more information, see [Using Retrained Models](doc/basic-pipelines.md#using-retrained-models).